Regurgitation (Reflux) in Babies: Causes, Symptoms, and Management

 Quick Answer

-Yes, spitting up (ulti/regurgitation) is completely normal in babies - up to 70% of infants experience it!
+Yes, spitting up (ulti/regurgitation) is very common and usually harmless — around half of healthy infants under 3 months do it, peaking near 4 months (AFP 2015 GERD review; NASPGHAN-ESPGHAN 2018).
 In most cases, your baby is a “happy spitter” who brings up milk but continues to feed well, gain weight, and is otherwise healthy.
-Reflux usually improves significantly by 6-7 months and resolves by 12-18 months as your baby’s digestive system matures.
+Roughly 90% of babies outgrow physiologic reflux by 12 months and about 99% by 18 months as the digestive system matures.

 Understanding Reflux in Babies